 Not Currently on View

-He was particularly “haunted by Turner’s memory” on his visit to Interlaken in June 1866.
-On June 11, in perfect weather, Ruskin began a three-day hike up the Lauterbrunnen valley.
-As he walked, the arena of snow-capped Bernese Oberland spread before him.
-He opened up his sketchbook and on two facing pages created this panoramic watercolor very much in the spirit and style of Turner’s Swiss watercolors.
+As Ruskin hiked up the Lauterbrunnen Valley in June 1866, the screen of snow-capped alpine peaks known as the Bernese Oberland spread before him.
+He opened his sketchbook and across two facing pages created this panorama much in the spirit of Turner’s Swiss watercolors.